sybrew/the-seo-framework/readme.txt

 			* At 4.6GHz on Ryzen Zen 2, we went down to about 4~10% single-CPU-core usage, from 100%, at 60 and 144hz, respectively.
 	* The (social/logo) image preview icon no longer animates on-load, improving performance.
 	* The (social/logo) image select/change button now updates its text on manual input accordingly.
-	* You can now tap a tooltip-handler inside a label or link without accidentally activating the label or following the link.
+	* You can now tap a tooltip-handler inside a label or link without accidentally activating the label, activating a button, or following the link.
 A second tap will propagate as a regular click.
 * **Changed:**
 	* The General Settings' "Post Types" tabs has been renamed to "Exclusions".
 	* We added support for post types and taxonomies that do not have rewrite capabilities.